Waiting for the Worms: Composition and plot

 At this point in the album, protagonist Pink has lost hope ("You cannot reach me now") and his thinking has decayed ("no matter how you try"), telling his listeners to "walk on by" before the song takes a more aggressive turn.
 In his hallucination, he is a fascist dictator, fomenting racist outrage and violence, as begun in the preceding song, "Run Like Hell".

 The count-in is Eins, zwei, drei, alle —German for "one, two, three, all".

 The song is a slow, leaden march in G Major, begun with David Gilmour and Roger Waters alternating calm and strident voices, respectively.
 Waters takes over with an extended vamp on A minor, musically similar to the album's earlier "The Happiest Days of Our Lives".
-Through a megaphone, he barks forceful invectives ("Waiting to put on a black shirt ... for the queens and the coons and the Reds and the Jews").
-After an extended rant, Gilmour's calmer voice returns, with the promise that his followers will "see Britannia rule again" and "send our coloured cousins home again," with Waters in a conversely more aggressive voice concluding "All you need to do is follow the worms!"
+Through a megaphone, he barks forceful invectives ("Waiting to put on a black shirt ... for the queers and the coons and the Reds and the Jews").
+After an extended rant, Gilmour's calmer voice returns, with the promise that his followers will "see Britannia rule again" and "send our coloured cousins home again," with Waters, in a conversely more aggressive tone, concluding "All you need to do is follow the worms!"

 Finally, the song changes into a minor-key musical theme: root, major second, minor third, major second—that has recurred throughout the album, as the main theme to "Another Brick in the Wall", the instrumental section of "Hey You", and will be heard in the album's climax, "The Trial".
 The riff is repeated in E minor, with E minor and D Major chords played atop it on keyboards.
 From the megaphone, Pink's rant lapses into incomprehensibility, while the music and the crowd's chanting "hammer" grows louder during the film animation of marching hammer jackboots.
 Finally, the song abruptly halts with a shout of "Stop!"